-- 9.3.38 Drawing on the brief profile outlined above we can identify a number of key issues and challenges to be addressed in relation to the Carterton sub-area.
-These include: - A relatively small but well-populated sub-area most of whom live in Carterton, the District's second largest town. - Housing in Carterton is relatively inexpensive compared to other parts of the District but there is still a high level of affordable housing need. - RAF Brize Norton is a major influence on the town and an integral part of the local economy - there are opportunities to exploit the links with the base (e.g. attraction of aviation related industries to Carterton). - There has been pressure for infill development in recent years. - There may be some long-term potential to redevelop areas of MOD housing subject to service accommodation requirements and viability considerations. - There is currently an imbalance with more workers than jobs which leads to outcommuting. - There is currently limited availability of business land opportunities within the town including a lack of small starter units. - The town centre offer is relatively poor given the size of the town.
-Food retail is well provided for but there is a lack of quality non-food retailers. - There is also a lack of other related leisure uses including bars, coffee shops and restaurants. - The Town Centre has the physical capacity to accommodate a range of new uses.
+- 9.3.39 Drawing on the brief profile outlined above we can identify a number of key issues and challenges to be addressed in relation to the Carterton sub-area.
+These include: - A relatively small but well-populated sub-area most of whom live in Carterton, the District's second largest town. - Housing in Carterton is relatively inexpensive compared to other parts of the District but there is still a high level of affordable housing need. - RAF Brize Norton is a major influence on the town and an integral part of the local economy there are opportunities to exploit the links with the base (e.g. attraction of aviation related industries to Carterton). - There has been pressure for infill development in recent years. - There may be some long-term potential to redevelop areas of MOD housing subject to service accommodation requirements and viability considerations. - There is currently an imbalance with the Carterton sub-area having the greatest excess of workers to jobs than any of the five sub-areas which leads to out-commuting. - There is currently limited availability of business land opportunities within the town including a lack of small starter units. - The town centre offer is relatively poor given the size of the town.
+Food retail is well provided for but there is a lack of quality non-food retailers. - There is also a lack of other related leisure uses including bars, coffee shops and restaurants. - The Town Centre has the physical capacity to accommodate a range of new uses. - Carterton is relatively remote from the primary road network and can currently only be accessed via 'B' roads. - There is reasonable bus provision but no rail services within the sub-area. - As a relatively small town, the scope for walking and cycling in Carterton is good and there are some reasonable links already, however a number of improvements are needed. - This is an environmentally sensitive area including the presence of sand and gravel and limestone resources and flood risk. - There is potential to further enhance leisure and tourism opportunities along the River Thames which runs along the southern boundary of the sub-area. - The Shill Brook Valley is designated as a Conservation Target Area and presents the opportunity for enhancement. - The Country Park is a key local asset and has the potential to be expanded. - Noise from RAF Brize Norton is an important environmental consideration in this area. - There is increasing pressure on primary school capacity. - Secondary school capacity exists at present but there could be a need to expand in the future depending on levels of growth in the town.

-- Carterton is relatively remote from the primary road network and can currently only be accessed via 'B' roads. - There is reasonable bus provision but no rail services within the sub-area. - As a relatively small town, the scope for walking and cycling in Carterton is good and there are some reasonable links already, however a number of improvements are needed. - This is an environmentally sensitive area including the presence of sand and gravel resources and flood risk. - There is potential to further enhance leisure and tourism opportunities along the River Thames which runs along the southern boundary of the sub-area. - The Shill Brook Valley is designated as a Conservation Target Area and presents the opportunity for enhancement. - The Country Park is a key local asset and has the potential to be expanded. - Noise from RAF Brize Norton is an important environmental consideration in this area. - There is increasing pressure on primary school capacity. - Secondary school capacity exists at present but there could be a need to expand in the future depending on levels of growth in the town. - There are a number of identified infrastructure needs for Carterton including additional playing fields, allotments, a cemetery and fire station.
+- There are a number of identified infrastructure needs for Carterton including additional playing fields, allotments, a cemetery and fire station. - Conservation and enhancement of the heritage assets within the sub-area.

-9.3.39 Having regard to the profile and key issues outlined above, the proposed strategy for the Carterton sub-area is set out below.
+9.3.40 Having regard to the profile and key issues outlined above, the proposed strategy for the Carterton sub-area is set out below.
+Regard will also be given to any adopted (made) Neighbourhood Plans in the sub-area.